xmvlad/xmvlad.github.io/_posts/2016-9-10-Is-Binary-DNN-Model-Convex.md

 Is binary DNN model convex?

-Another thought that we can take from previous post about our binary DNN model, that it's main non-linear element majority function in fact quadratic, and so convex from definition(at least at GF(2)).
+Another thought that we can take from previous post about our binary DNN model, that it's main non-linear element majority function in fact quadratic form, and so convex from definition(at least at GF(2)).
 Put in simple, let's take single activation unit:

     y0 = sign(w0*x0 + w1*x1 + .. + wn*xn)